GuusLieben/GuusLieben/README.md

 - 🔭 I’m currently working on several projects, want to know more?
 Send me a message!

 - 👨‍💻 All of my projects are available at [http://guuslieben.nl](http://guuslieben.nl)
+- 🏫 Curious about my work for the Avans University of Applied Sciences?
+See [@LiebenGuus](https://github.com/LiebenGuus)

 <p align="center">
   <img src="https://github.com/GuusLieben/GuusLieben/blob/master/dino.gif" alt="image" />